observablehq/plot/README.md

 Renders a new plot given the specified *marks* and other *options* and returns the corresponding SVG or HTML figure element.

+#### Mark options

-The *marks* option specifies the types of graphical shapes to draw and their associated data.
-Each mark in the *marks* array is typically an instance of [Plot.Mark](#Mark) (such as the result of calling [Plot.barY](#barY) or [Plot.dot](#dot)) which renders SVG elements (such as SVG rect or circle elements).
+The *marks* option specifies the array of [marks](#Mark) to render.
+Each mark has its own data and options; see the respective mark type (*e.g.*, [Plot.barY](#barY) or [Plot.dot](#dot)) for which mark options are supported.
 Marks are drawn in *z*-order, last on top.
 Each mark may also be a nested array of marks, allowing mark composition.

-Each mark has its own data and options; see [Marks](#marks) for which options are supported for each mark class.
+#### Layout options

+The following options determine the overall layout of the plot; all are specified as numbers representing pixels:

+* **marginTop** - the top margin
+* **marginRight** - the right margin
+* **marginBottom** - the bottom margin
+* **marginLeft** - the left margin
+* **width** - the outer width of the plot (including margins)
+* **height** - the outer height of the plot (including margins)

+All of these options are optional.
+TODO Describe the default layout behavior based on the plot’s scales and axes.
+TODO Mention that margins are not automatically sized to make room for tick labels, as this would lead to inconsistent layout across plots; instead, you are expected to shorten your tick labels or increase the margins as needed.

+Two additional options allow further customization:

+* **style** - custom styles (*e.g.*, `"color: red"` or `{color: "red"}`)
+* **caption** - a figure caption, either a string or HTML element

+If a *caption* is specified, then Plot.plot returns an HTML figure element instead of an SVG element.
+To specify an HTML caption, consider using the [`html` tagged template literal](http://github.com/observablehq/htl); otherwise, the specified string represents text that will be escaped as needed.

+#### Scale options

 Within a given plot, marks share the same scales.
 For example, if there are two Plot.barY marks, both sets of bars will share the same *x* and *y* scales for a consistent representation of data.
 (Plot does not currently support dual-axis charts, which are also [not advised](https://blog.datawrapper.de/dualaxis/).)
 Scales’ domains are automatically inferred from associated mark channel values, while scales’ ranges similarly have suitable automatic defaults.

-Separate options may be passed for each scale:
+Each scale’s options are specified as a nested options object within the top-level plot *options* whose name corresponds to the scale:

 * **x** - (horizontal) *x*-position
 * **y** - (vertical) *y*-position